speedingplanet/class-setup/general-setup.md

-# General setup for JavaScript classes
+# General setup for Front-end JavaScript classes

 Courses can be conducted on Windows 8 or later, MacOS X Mojave (10.18) or later, and Linux (most modern versions).
 We recommend running any course on a computer with a modern processor, 8GB+ of RAM and at least 250GB of disk space.